astrowonk/wordle/README.md

 However, to speed this up I first generate a guess list simply by trying to cover the most letter space of unused letters.
 This was how the alg worked previously.
 Then the top 25 of my old approach gets fed into the hypothetical statistical analysis to find the best guess.

 The base `Wordle` class because of its limited NLTK dictionary can't solve all words.
-I think the default now will be the WordNetWordle class.
+I think the default now will be the `WordNetWordle` class.
 If that fails I'll move onto the full 12000+ allowable word list.

+Also similar to the post above, I searched for an optimal starting word.
+However, since I am reluctant to use the ~2000 word target list, I searched the 500 best starting words based on my previous approach (on letter frequency and placement frequency) against all 12000 allowable words.
+That took 12 cores a few hours, but I found a word that on average reduces the remaining word choices the most.
+While the code is now too slow to test against all 12,000 words, based on the known 2022 actual Wordle words, the new starting word does find answers faster on average.

+## Todo

+* Get tweepy working, tweet automatically and